jeroenooms/opencpu-pages/_posts/2013-12-19-opencpu-release-1.2.md

 curl https://public.opencpu.org/ocpu/library/stats/R/rnorm/json -d 'n=10&mean=5'
 {% endhighlight %}

 But what if the R function has a return value or arguments which require more advanced objects, such as a matrix or data frame?
 This is where <code>jsonlite</code> comes in.
 The <a href="http://cran.r-project.org/web/packages/jsonlite/vignettes/json-mapping.pdf">jsonlite vignette</a> defines <i><b>a practical and consistent mapping between JSON data and R Objects</i></b>.
 This allows OpenCPU to automatically convert incoming JSON arguments into R objects using <code>jsonlite::fromJSON</code>, and convert output values back into JSON using <code>jsonlite::toJSON</code>.
-This completes the cycle and makes it possible to call advanced R functions over http(s)+json, without requiring clients to understand R.
+Thereby the cycle is complete, and we can call advanced R functions over http(s)+json without requiring clients to have any understanding of R.

 ## An example: melting data frames